julianbernauer/SAGE-QTAUR/README.md

 It contains replication code and data.

-The book is mainly build on R code.
+The book is mainly build on R code, but also contains some Python.